matomatocuztheres2/Static-Site-Generator/README.md

-This project converts Markdown to HTML
+This project converts Markdown to HTML.